mroberts1/BOOTSTRA.386/manual/index.md

 I try to think fast, "It's, it's a ... a prop."

-Jeff Hawkins, the creator of the Palm Pilot, during it's creation, carried around a wooden version of the Palm Pilot and would theatrically interact with it to try to make sure the device they were creating was genuinely useful.
+Jeff Hawkins, the creator of the Palm Pilot, during its creation, carried around a wooden version of the Palm Pilot and would theatrically interact with it to try to make sure the device they were creating was genuinely useful.
 That's in the future so I can be Jeff Hawkins for now.
 I continue:

 "Eventually, I believe the computer for everybody will not sit on a desk but instead, be in the pocket.
 I had a prop machined to imagine what I believe such a device might look like, perhaps 50 years from now."